 Older issues may be available in print, but more typically will be reproduced on microfilm.
 Older historical newspapers are located in Special Collections.
 Newspapers on microfilm are also located in Special Collections.
 Contact Special Collections for further information.

 UCC Library databases provide many recent and older issues in full-text.

-The Revolution Papers (1916 - 1923) From Rising to Independence is a unique collection of Irish newspapers.
+The Revolution Papers (1916-1949) is a unique collection of Irish newspapers.
 The Easter Rising of 1916 was the beginning of seven turbulent years in Irish history.
 Week by week, The Revolution Papers brings the reader the most important Irish newspapers from that time, reprinted exactly as they appeared almost one hundred years ago.
 These newspapers may be:

 These newspapers allow the reader to access from all points of view the historic events as they were making the news.

 Each issue of The Revolution Papers comes with background and commentary from today's experts on Irish history, helping the modern reader to increase our understanding of this most important chapter in Ireland's past.

 Note: Text taken from The Revolution Papers' website.